Data Centers in Almaty

 Natural Disaster Risk

-Almaty has a low overall disaster risk profile, with an INFORM Risk score of 2.7 out of 10 as of September 2025.
-While the overall threat is minimal, operators must engineer facilities to withstand specific regional hazards.
+Almaty is characterized by a Low overall risk profile with a score of 2.7/10 as of September 2025.
+While the aggregate risk is low, infrastructure planners must account for specific regional hazards.